firebitsbr/PazBAS/README.md

 3 FOR I%=0 TO 15:R=RND(1):S$(I%) = CHR$(97+R*(N-M)+M): NEXT I%:K%=0
 ```
 - generate random matrix and store it into the array S$()
-- the random matrix doesn't contains the choosen letter
+- the random matrix doesn't contains the choosen character

 ```
 4 A$=CHR$(97+L):T%=RND(1)*3+1:FOR I%=0 TO T%-1:K%=K%+RND(1)*4+1:S$(K%)=A$:NEXT
 ```
-- A$ contains the letter to guess
+- A$ contains the character to guess
-- T% contains the number that letter must to appaer
+- T% contains the number of times that character must appaer
 - For T% times, at random position, A$ is is inserted into the matrix